SCRAM Authentication Mechanisms

 server in the following order of preference:

-option is specified, the driver first attempts to
+If the DEFAULT option is specified, the driver first attempts to

-.
+authenticate using SCRAM-SHA-256.
 If the version of the MongoDB instance

 does not support that mechanism, the driver attempts to authenticate using

-.
+SCRAM-SHA-1.
 If the instance does not support that mechanism either,

-the driver attempts to authenticate using MONGODB-CR
+the driver attempts to authenticate using MONGODB-CR.

 You can specify the default authentication mechanism by setting the

-in the connection string, or by
+authMechanism parameter to DEFAULT in the connection string, or by

 omitting the parameter since it is the default value.